SasukeFreestyle/XTLS-Iran-TLS/README.md

 sudo certbot renew --dry-run
 ```

-Check if xray is running it should now say Active: active (running)
+Check if xray is running it should now say Active: active (running).

 ```
 sudo systemctl status xray